 Research Policy Committee

-The Research Policy Committee (RPC) and Scientific Advisory Board (SAB) are two separate volunteer committees.
-The chair of the SAB also serves on the RPC to ensure continuity.
+The Research Policy Committee (RPC) and Scientific Advisory Council (SAC) are two separate volunteer committees.
+The chair of the SAC also serves on the RPC to ensure continuity.

 - Dr. Wendy Horbay, Vice-Chair, Independent Heath Related Strategic Planning Consultant